awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 ### ApiCorsExample<a name="sam-resource-api--examples--apicorsexample"></a>

 An AWS SAM template snippet with an API defined in an external Swagger file along with Lambda integrations and CORS configurations\.
 This is just a portion of an AWS SAM template file showing an AWS::Serverless::Api definition\.
-See [GitHub](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_swagger_cors) for the full example\.

 #### YAML<a name="sam-resource-api--examples--apicorsexample--yaml"></a>